kubukoz/blog/mdoc/flakes-first-steps.md

 If you're familiar with Git, you can think of a flake as a Git repository.

-Flakes can depend on each other, and those dependencies are pinned in a lockfile named `flake.lock` (currently using a JSON encoding).
+Flakes can depend on each other, and those dependencies are pinned in a lockfile named `flake.lock` (currently using JSON syntax).

-The main purpose of a Flake is to _output_ things like package definitions and shells.
-The _inputs_ (the dependencies) can be used to produce these outputs in a reproducible way.
+The main purpose of a Flake is to provide _outputs_: things like package definitions and shells.
+The _inputs_ (dependencies) can be used to produce these outputs in a reproducible way.

-If you want to learn more, there's [documentation][nix-docs] for the flake CLI, as well as [a wiki entry][wiki-flakes] and [other][serokell-flakers] [blog][xe-flakes] [posts][ghedam-flakes] trying to introduce you to flakes.
+If you want to learn more about Flakes, there's [documentation][nix-docs] for the flake CLI, as well as [a wiki entry][wiki-flakes] and [other][xe-flakes] blog [posts][ghedam-flakes] trying to [introduce][serokell-flakes] you to flakes.

 For now, let's try to use the feature, and hopefully, we'll get a better understanding of it along the way.